DavidPacio/PacioDAICO/README.md

 where Deployer is the PCL account used to deploy the contracts = ms.sender in the constructors and Truffle deploy script where Admin is a PCL hardware wallet
-      Web is a PCL wallet being used for Pacio DAICO web site access to Hub re white listing etc
+      Web is a PCL wallet being used for Pacio DAICO web site access to Hub re white listing etc If a contract makes a state changing call to another contract the callee must have the caller as an owner.
 ```